-- On the Main tab, click Security > DoS Protection > DoS Profiles.
+- 1. On the Main tab, click Security > DoS Protection > DoS Profiles.
 The DoS Profiles list screen opens. - 2.
-Click the name of an existing DoS profile (or create a new one).
-The DoS Profile Properties screen for that profile opens. - 3.
+Click the name of an existing DoS profile (or create a new one, then open it), and click the Application Security tab. - 3.
 On the left, under Application Security, click General Settings, and ensure that Application Security is enabled.